Neutrollized/hashicorp-vault-with-aci/azure-container-instances/README.md

 terraform destroy -auto-approve
 ```

 **NOTE:** you may encounter an error with deleting the AKV key, but running the destroy command again will complete the second time.
-I don't use Azure enough to know whether this is a known bug with Azure itself or if it's Terrafor (or both!)
+I don't use Azure enough to know whether this is a known bug with Azure itself or if it's Terraform (or both!)